By Richard Mitchell and Mogsy Ford

 Accommodation.

 Accommodation in Honolulu was also not difficult to find.
-I decided to find somewhere on AirBnB, and we were fortunate to stay with a local couple out of the city, but with great views over Honolulu - especially at sunset.
-There was also the important factor (for us) of a hot tub (jacuzzi) to help our tired legs after all that running!
-The hot tub was actually built into a huge old wine barrel in the garden.
+I decided to find somewhere on AirBnB, and we were fortunate to stay with a local couple outside of the city, but with great views over Honolulu - especially at sunset.

 Getting There.

-Getting to Hawaii was a long trip from our base in Spain.
+Getting to the Hawaii marathon was a long trip from our base in Spain.
 We flew up from Alicante to Barcelona, stayed overnight in the airport hotel, then caught the red-eye from Barcelona to Frankfurt in Germany.

 Here we connected with Lufthansa for the LONG flight to Vancouver, Canada.
 After a 7-hour stopover at Vancouver airport (where we also cleared US customs and immigration), we were on to an Air Canada Rouge flight down to Honolulu.
 A total of 4 flights over 40 hours.